bclynch/pomb-old/README.md

 - Post create page coming along.
 Nee dto style up the form a bit and add some validation.
 Set up a submit btn and create post mutation to include our title, subtitle, leadphoto s3 url, and content from the editor.
     - Need to have the img title be written before sending off to s3.
 Probably want some kind of submit for it to make sure thats done.
     - Would be nice to reuse most of this page as an editor for existing posts too.
 Can display what the post already has an make changes.
+- Create account login/sign up (probably just use laze one)
+- Create profile page with user info, maybe favorited posts or some shit.
+Dunno
+- Implement search

 ## Long Term Todos
 - Better error handling